bountybench/bountybench/README.md

   - ${HOME}/.ssh/id_rsa_backend-service.pub:/root/.ssh/id_rsa.pub:ro
 ```

-**If you do not wish to use git, you can safely delete these two lines.**

 We have also provide a bash script `dockerize_run.sh` that serves as an easy interface to run the application using docker.